OUARED-A/MA_SMS/README.md

 ![image](https://user-images.githubusercontent.com/42803883/169172339-a9d15569-2827-486c-ab91-611ea6832925.png)

 ## Further improvements
-If you wish, you're welcome to participate in the Explain-Tun or to make suggestions !
+If you wish, you're welcome to participate in the project or to make suggestions !

 ## Authors Anonymous
 All artefacts are available as an anonymised Git repository